roboticslab-uc3m/installation-guides/install-kdl.md

 Make sure you have previously installed [Eigen3](install-eigen.md).

 Installing KDL on Ubuntu is quite straightforward.
-Note that you will be prompted for your password upon using '''sudo''' a couple of times:
+Note that you will be prompted for your password upon using `sudo` a couple of times:

 ## Install KDL (Ubuntu)